MassTransit/MassTransit/docs/getting-started/README.md

 The `ConfigureEndpoints` method is used to automatically configure the receive endpoints on the bus.
 In this case, a single receive endpoint will be created for the `MessageConsumer`.

 The `AddMassTransitHostedService(true)` adds a hosted service for MassTransit that is responsible for starting and stopping the bus.
-This is required, as the bus will not operate propertly if it is not started and stopped.
+This is required, as the bus will not operate properly if it is not started and stopped.

-::: warning IMPORTANT
+:: warning IMPORTANT
 This hosted service should be configured _prior_ to any other hosted services that may use the bus.
 :::